Jamesanzuruni44/form2/README.md

 # form2
-# code is easy to underst  and for any beginner.
+# code is easy to understand for any beginner.